atomicptr/LoginWars2/README.md

 ## Features
 * Manage multiple accounts!
 * Account data can (and should) be encrypted (No more plain text password shortcuts!)
-* ~~Check your dailies, in the launcher!~~ (Disabled for the time being since there is no reliable way to retrieve dailies atm)
+* ~~Check your dailies, in the launcher!~~ (It retrieves the data from the GW2 daily API which is still a non-functional placeholder)
 * Check your latest Trading Post transactions!
 * Check how much money and laurels you have on your alternative accounts without the need to log into them!